 Walter Felagh was one of the first records of the family.
 He was listed in the Assize Rolls of Northumberland in 1256.
 Robert le Felagh was listed in the Subsidy Rolls of Sussex in 1327.
 John Felagh was listed in Somerset, 1 Edward III (during the first year's reign of Edward III.)

-Important Dates for the Felowes family
+Early History of the Felowes family

 This web page shows only a small excerpt of our Felowes research.
 Another 121 words (9 lines of text) covering the years 1820 and 1910 are included under the topic Early Felowes History in all our PDF Extended History products and printed products wherever possible.